Privacy Policy

 Active accounts.
 We retain your account information and encrypted backup data for as long as your account remains active.
 Your data persists across billing cycles and plan changes.

 Inactive free accounts.
-If a free-tier account has had no backup activity for 12 consecutive months, we may schedule it for deletion.
-Before any deletion occurs, we will send a 30-day advance notice to your registered email address, giving you the opportunity to log in and retain your account.
+If a free-tier account has had no backup activity for an extended period, we may schedule it for deletion.
+Before any deletion occurs, we will send advance notice to your registered email address, giving you the opportunity to log in and retain your account.
+Current inactivity and notice periods are listed in the FAQ.

 Account deletion.
 You may delete your account at any time from your dashboard settings or by contacting us.
 Account deletion is immediate and irreversible.
 When you delete your account: